Newly scalarization of the Einstein-Euler-Heisenberg black hole: Introduction

 We will obtain scalarized charged black holes for different $q=0.5,2,20$ in the $n=0$ fundamental branch by solving full equations.
 The stability of the $n=0$ branch with respect to radial perturbations will be reached by examining the qualitative behavior of the scalar potentials around the $n=0$ branch as well as by obtaining exponentially growing (unstable) modes for $s$-mode scalar perturbation.
 We expect to find that the $n=0$ branch is stable, implying that its astrophysical applications might be put to the test.

 The organization of the present work is as follows.
 In section 2, we introduce the EEHS theory and the EEH black holes.
 In section 3, we study the onset scalarization around the EEH black holes extensively by emplying analytic and nemerical methods to handle the linearized scalar theory.
-Section 4 is devoted to exploring scalarized EEH black holes with $q=0.5,2,20$ in the $n=0$ funmadental branch.
-The stability analysis of the $n=0,1$ branches will be performed by introducing the radial perturbations in section 5.
-Finally, we would like to mention discussions on our results in section 6.
+We discuss onset scalarization for electrically charged black holes in section 4.
+Section 5 is devoted to exploring scalarized EEH black holes with $q=0.5,2,20$ in the $n=0$ funmadental branch.
+The stability analysis of the $n=0,1$ branches will be performed by introducing the radial perturbations in section 6.
+We obtain scalarized EEH black holes with both scalar couplings in section 7.
+Finally, we would like to mention discussions on our results in section 8.